parthh01/parthh01.github.io/about.markdown

 decent at gradient descent.

-**things** I like
-flying
-jiu jitsu
-hardware
-software
-chess
-musing

-1 in every 13 repos gets made public: [github](https://github.com/parthh01)
+Occasionally muse in code too on [github](https://github.com/parthh01)